michaelmusick/InteractiveInstallation_CC_Demo/Syllabus.md

 - Attendance will be taken at the beginning of every class
 - Critique days are mandatory.
 No exceptions.
 No tardiness.
 - Contact me in advance if you will not be in class. (email is preferred)
-- Unexcused absences will affect your grade
+- Unexcused absences will affect your grade.
 - One absence is allowed; after that, your final overall grade for the course will drop by 2.5 pts out of 100 for each additional absence.
 - You are expected to work with colleagues to catch-up on what you missed.